Ex-U.S. Treasury chief Summers welcomes BOJ's yield curve, inflation targets

 Summers, however, conceded there may not be much more room for central banks to take rates further into negative territory, as consumers could revolt and start hoarding cash.

-A suggestion that the BOJ could buy foreign currency bonds was likely to encounter resistance over concerns about a 'beggar-thy-neighbor' currency policy, Summers said.
+A suggestion that the BOJ could buy foreign currency bonds was likely to encounter resistance over concerns about a 'beggar-thy-neighbour' currency policy, Summers said.

 "I think there are considerable risks in the current international situation to competitive devaluation policies, and so I would be very cautious," he added.